garybgenett/gary-os/README.md

 to re-purpose, re-configure and generally support.
 All of the scripts have been written with variables for all files/directories involved, and these variables are placed at the top of each script.
-Pretty much everything that would be configurable via a commend-line option is exposed as a variable.
+Pretty much everything that would be configurable via a command-line option is exposed as a variable.

 Here are the primary directories and what I use them for: